ecruhling/resource-layout-blocks/README.md

 ## Features

+Blocks have an 'inlineStyle' attribute.
+This attribute is editable in the side panel, under the Advanced accordion - ' Inline Styles'.
+Must be a valid string of inline CSS.
+Be aware that as some native WordPress attributes (like 'align' and 'alignWide') are dependent on inline CSS, these attributes are not compatible with these blocks.

 A 'Class Inspector' area is added to the Block Control Toolbar.
 This dynamically lists all the CSS classes added to the block during creation and editing.
 It provides a concise, quick way of telling exactly what classes are added throughout all breakpoints, including any custom CSS classes added in the Advanced sidebar.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Roadmap

-- [ ] Add Controls for creating & editing inline style per block.
+- [X] Add Controls for creating & editing inline style per block.

-- [ ] Block for layout purposes only, placeholder, width 100% to break column, etc.
+- [ ] Block for layout purposes only: placeholder, grouping for alignment & justify, width 100%, to break column, etc.

 - [ ] Enable CSS class editing from within the Class Inspector.